 Hollings Renton has previously served as the Chief Executive Officer and President of Onyx Pharmaceuticals from 1993 to 2008 and as the Chairman of the Board from 2000 to 2008.+

-Dr. Ware currently serves as the Senior Vice President of Product Development of Lilly Bio-Medicines at Eli Lilly and Company, where he is responsible for the clinical development and regulatory approval of new medicines in multiple therapeutic areas.+
+Dr. Ware served as the Senior Vice President of Product Development of Lilly Bio-Medicines at Eli Lilly and Company, where he was responsible for the clinical development and regulatory approval of new medicines in multiple therapeutic areas.+

 Michael Gallatin, Ph.D., is a former Vice President and Scientific Director of ICOS Corporation, where his responsibilities included discovery, preclinical research, medicinal chemistry and process chemistry groups, including those responsible for worldwide development and launch of Tadalafil (Cialis®).+